 Once you download the app, input your phone number to receive a verification code.
 Enter the verification code and follow the in-app instructions to open your account.

-3. Link your direct deposit to your MoneyLion account
+3. Link your direct deposit to your RoarMoney account

-After you’ve successfully opened your account, you might want to link your direct deposit to your new checking account directly through the app.
+After you’ve successfully opened your account, you might want to link your direct deposit to your new RoarMoney account directly through the app.
+You’ll start getting your checks up to two days early and unlock higher Instacash.

 It’s About Finding the Best Checking Account for You